cignoir/StealGaze/README.md

 3. Extract it in anywhere you like.

 ## How to use
-1. You need to log in ffxiv.
+1. You need to log in FFXIV.
-2. Double click 'StealGaze.exe' and start.
+2. Double click 'StealGaze.exe' and start it.
 3. Then StealGaze will start to read and parse game-logs automatically.

 ## Notice
-* To read chat-logs correctly, you must configure the chat option on ffxiv settings not to filter any logs at least one of chat tabs.
+* To read chatlogs correctly, you must configure the chat option on FFXIV settings not to filter any logs at least one of chat-tabs.

 ## Advanced option
 * You can display the current targeting character's job-icon.